akvilegr/mention-test/README.md

-# Getting Started with Create React App
+# Mention Test App

+Provide the appropriate data in the apiData.json file before running the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).